dyf-bits/maketables/readme.md

 # Dependencies
 The program uses ssconvert to convert the .xls files to .csv files for processing.

-ssconvert can be obtained by installing the gnumeric package on linux, or homebrew on Mac OS.
+ssconvert can be obtained by installing the gnumeric package on Linux.
+This package is also available on Mac OS through [homebrew](https://brew.sh/).

 # Compiling
 The ./compile.sh script will compile the program.
 It will produce the program in the name of "bin/maketables"